-The cheap-SPRX idea assumes that an observed lightcurve seen from space, e.g., the Spitzer observations, resembles a single-lensing lightcurve.
+The cheap-SPRX idea assumes that an observed light curve seen from space, e.g., the Spitzer observations, resembles a single-lensing light curve.
 However, if the lens is a binary and there are only two observations from the spacecraft, it will not be possible to determine from the space-based observations alone whether these are affected by the binary or whether the single-lens assumption is sufficient.
-Indeed, if the binary is not detected in the ground-based data, an anomaly in the space-based data due to a binary would go undetected.
-Then, the magnification computation to measure the cheap-SPRX may be inaccurately determined due to the effect of the binary-lensing perturbation on the lightcurve.
-As a result, a violation of the single-lensing assumption can in principle yield an incorrect measurement of the cheap-SPRX when a second mass exists.
+Indeed, if the binary is not detected in the ground-based data, an anomaly in the spacebased data due to a binary would go undetected.
+Then, the magnification computation to measure the cheap-SPRX may be inaccurately determined due to the effect of the binary-lensing perturbation on the light curve.
+As a result, a violation of the single-lensing assumption can, in principle, yield an incorrect measurement of the cheap-SPRX when a second mass exists.

 However, high-magnification events (this is a basic assumption for applying the cheap-SPRX idea) are very sensitive to binary lenses.
-This implies that, for a high-magnification event, we can rule out a very broad class binary-lens configurations because these would produce clear anomalies on the ground-based lightcurve.
-We perform a quantitative test to check the effect on the cheap-SPRX measurement caused by binary-lensing.
+This implies that, for a high-magnification event, we can rule out very broad class binary-lens configurations because these would produce clear anomalies on the groundbased light curve.
+We perform a quantitative test to check the effect on the cheap-SPRX measurement caused by binarylensing.
 The test is performed using the following procedures.

-First, we separately conduct a binary-lens modeling with

-ground-based observations only.
+First, we separately conduct a binary-lens modeling with ground-based observations only.
 The best-fitting of this modeling yields a χ^2 threshold to exclude binary-lensing cases, which have noticeable anomalies.
-The best-fit model has $\Delta\chi^2=(\chi^2{\rm single}-\chi^2{\rm binary})=13.9.$ Thus, we set the χ^2 threshold $\chi^2{\rm th}=15.0.$ This is the criterion for dividing simulated binary-lensing cases into two categories: $\chi^2>\chi^2{\rm th}$ are the cases with anomalies that are detectable in the ground-based lightcurve, and $\chi^2<\chi^2{\rm th}$ are the cases having non-detectable anomalies.
-Second, we simulate binary-lensing cases with only
+The best-fit model has $\Delta\chi^2 = (\chi^2{\rm single} - \chi^2{\rm binary}) = 13.9$.
+Thus, we set the χ^2 threshold $\chi^2{\rm th} = 15.0$.
+This is the criterion for dividing simulated binary-lensing cases into two categories: $\chi^2 > \chi^2{\rm th}$ are the cases with anomalies that are detectable in the ground-based light curve, and $\chi^2 < \chi^2{\rm th}$ are the cases having nondetectable anomalies.

-Second, we simulate binary-lensing cases with only ground-based observations using the Rhie method (Bennett & Rhie 1996; Rhie et al. 2000).
-In this procedure, the binary-lensing cases are simulated using a grid of the projected separation (s), mass ratio (q), and angle (α) of the source trajectory with respect to the binary-axis: $\log s = [-1.2, 1.2]$, $\log q = [-5.0, 1.0]$, and $\alpha = [0, 2\pi]$.
-Each range of the grid is divided into 120 grid points (i.e., total 120^3 binary-lensing cases are simulated).
-We adopt the other parameters, t_0 , u_0 , t_E , and ρ , from the actual (-,+) solution to produce an artificial dataset of the binary-lensing case.
-For each binary-lensing case with the artificial ground-based dataset, we calculate a χ^2 value by fitting with a finite-source single-lensing model.
+Second, we simulate binary-lensing cases with only groundbased observations using the Rhie method (Bennett & Rhie 1996; Rhie et al. 2000).
+In this procedure, the binarylensing cases are simulated using a grid of the projected separation (s), mass ratio (q), and angle (α) of the source trajectory with respect to the binary-axis: log s = [-1.2, 1.2], log q = [-5.0, 1.0], and α = [0, 2 π].
+Each range of the grid is